St. Peter’s Church of England Aided School

 Centre Director and Drama – Paul Clark

-Paul is a highly regarded actor, director and teacher of drama with nearly 20 years experience in the Performing Arts industry working with both young people and adults.
+Paul is a highly regarded actor, director and teacher of drama with nearly 25 years experience in the Performing Arts industry working with both young people and adults.
 He has worked professionally as an entertainer and actor but also enjoys going back to his roots and joining in with local amateur societies where he has played numerous roles.
 He created the role of Rando in the world premier of the musical Berlin and has appeared numerous times in West End variety concerts.
 Although he still enjoys performing, Paul has more recently found himself ‘behind the scenes’ as a director and enjoys the challenge of finding new ways to stage various productions.
-Until he moved to Devon three years ago, Paul taught drama and singing to 6 – 18 year olds at Theatretrain Rugby.
-He is now very excited to be opening his own centre in Exeter and is looking forward to all the amazing opportunities that he can give to the pupils.
+Until he moved to Devon five years ago, Paul taught drama and singing to 6 – 18 year olds at Theatretrain Rugby.
+He is loving every minute of running his own centre in Exeter and is looking for lots of amazing opportunities that he can give to the pupils.

 Minis Teacher – Victoria Balster